xmtp/docs-xmtp-org/docs/pages/intro/faq.md

 XMTP enables developers to implement messaging features and UX paradigms that best fit their needs.
 As a result, messages sent using apps built with XMTP might resemble many typical forms of communication, such as email, direct and group messaging, broadcasts, text messaging, push notifications, and more.

-### Does XMTP support real-time conversations?

-Real-time chat is a core use case for XMTP and is demonstrated by the open source Converse messenger app.

-- [Try the app](https://app-preview.converse.xyz/) connected to the XMTP `dev` network
-- [Try the app](https://app.converse.xyz/) connected to the XMTP `production` network

-To learn more about how the Converse messenger app is built, see the [converse-app repo](https://github.com/ephemeraHQ/converse-app).

-## Ephemera

-### What is Ephemera?
+## What is Ephemera?

 Ephemera is a web3 software company that contributes to XMTP, an open network, protocol, and standards for secure messaging between blockchain accounts.

 Ephemera employees work alongside other XMTP community members to build with and extend XMTP.
 Community [contributions and participation](https://community.xmtp.org/) are critical to the development and adoption of XMTP.

 Ephemera focuses on serving developers.
-We build [SDKs](inboxes/get-started), developer tools, and example apps that help developers build great experiences with XMTP.
+We build [SDKs](/inboxes/get-started), developer tools, and example apps that help developers build great experiences with XMTP.

 Ephemera [acquired Converse](https://paragraph.xyz/@ephemera/converse) in June 2024 and [open-sourced it](https://github.com/ephemeraHQ/converse-app) for the entire XMTP network.